lyra-music/lyra/README.md

 cp compose.example.yaml compose.yaml
 ```

-In addition, you need to set `DOCKER_POSTGRES_PATH` and `DOCKER_PLUGINS_PATH` environment variables in `.env` to point to two empty directories you want to use for the database and plugins respectively.
+In addition, you need to set `DOCKER_POSTGRES_PATH` and `DOCKER_LAVALINK_PLUGINS_PATH` environment variables in `.env` to point to two empty directories you want to use for the database and plugins respectively.
 You can create them with:

 ```bash
 mkdir -p /path/to/your/database